cyx/shield/README.md

 ```

 If you want to allow case-insensitive logins for some reason, you can
-simply normalize the values to a `downcase`d version.
+simply normalize the values to their lowercase form.

 [ohm]: http://ohm.keyvalue.org
 [sequel]: http://sequel.rubyforge.org